The Depot Museum to host veterans exhibit, seeks artistic depictions of Beverly Shores architecture

 “'Celebrating Beverly Shores Veterans' will feature veterans’ memorabilia as well as dozens of fascinating historic photographs," the Museum said in a press release.
 "Some 18 of those photographs are by the father of Beverly Shores resident Carol Westbrook.
 The late Chester F. Gartski, who grew up in Chicago during the Great Depression, was drafted in 1944, becoming the photographer in General Mark Clark’s occupation army.
 One of his most famous photos, a portrait of General George Patton riding a white stallion as they were liberated from the Germans by the U.S. Army, will be on display.

-A ceremony honoring veterans also will take place at the musuem at 10 a.m. on May 20.
+A ceremony honoring veterans also will take place at the museum at 10 a.m. on May 20.
 It will feature a 21-gun salute, a performance by the Kreiger Jr. High chorus, refreshments and local veterans.

 People are also reading…